 Self-awareness begins by becoming aware of your feelings.
 Take one minute every morning to see how you’re starting your day.
 You could be feeling groggy, tight, comfy, annoyed, or whatever.
 Label it and you have the power.

 If you know how you feel early each day, you respond to your state rather than allowing it to dictate your interactions and actions.
 You spend the day appearing more centered and less volatile, and it goes much more smoothly.
+In that sense, it reflects emotional intelligence skills for daily life.

 2. Practice Small Daily Actions That Build Emotional Skills

-Making it a habit to maintain composure in the face of minor situations elevates your emotional intelligence levels.
+Making it a habit to maintain composure in the face of minor situations elevates your emotional intelligence habits.
 And those are doable things, like pausing before reacting to a provocation, taking a deep, slow breath if you’re feeling pressure, and choosing to have “a positive reaction.”

 3. Listen Actively to Improve Understanding